Hosting and bandwidth provided by MacAce.net.

 Left - iPod touch 2nd Gen, Right - iPhone 3GS - Photo Credit: Apple, Inc.

 However, turn the iPod touch 2nd Gen and iPhone 3GS around and the external material differences become obvious.
-The iPod touch 2nd Gen has a chromed steel rear case with an oval shaped plastic "window" for the wi-fi antenna (802.11b/g) and the iPhone 3G and iPhone 3GS models use either black or white plastic for the rear case which allows data and voice signals to penetrate the housing.
+The iPod touch 2nd Gen has a chromed steel rear case with an oval shaped plastic "window" for the Wi-Fi antenna (802.11b/g) and the iPhone 3GS uses the same black or white plastic for the rear case as the iPhone 3G before it.
+This plastic case may be arguably less attractive, but it allows data and voice signals to readily penetrate the housing.

 Left - iPod touch 2nd Gen, Center & Right - iPhone 3G - Photo Credit: Apple, Inc.